raviatobjectz/tinycore_install/README.md

 1.)
 Start the VM and boot to the prompt.

+2.)
+Install openssl

+    tce-load -wi openssl

-2.) wget the install script
+3.) wget the install script

     wget https://raw.githubusercontent.com/raviatobjectz/tinycore_install/master/tinyInstall.sh

-3.) give execute privilage to the install script
+4.) give execute privilage to the install script

     chmod +x ./tinyInstall.sh

-4.)
+5.)
 Sudo to root

     sudo su

-5.) run the script
+6.) run the script

     ./tinyInstall.sh

-6.)
+7.)
 Power off, remove the ISO file from the vm and reboot.

     poweroff

-7.)
+8.)
 Enjoy the best linux ever.